wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 3.0.6 =
+* Fix: There could be a fatal error after plugin activation on multisites if a plugin uses the filter `site_option_active_sitewide_plugins`. #2785
+* Fix: Theme Twenty Twenty Three has a bug that leads to corrupt staging sites.
+The transient `_transient_wp_core_block_css_files` breaks the css after migrating or creating a new staging site.
+This transient will be deleted on a freshly created staging site.
+Related: https://wordpress.org/support/topic/wordpress-block-styles-not-loading-in-frontend/ #2778
+* Dev: Add make command to check class method return type hints #2769

 = 3.0.5 =
 * New: Compatible up to WordPress 6.3.1